 "We want to make a buffer between residential (subdivisions) and their location," Duffy said.

 First American Metal Corp. is a recycling facility.

-In September, a resident came to the village board meeting to express concerns about the business.
+In September, a resident came to the village board meeting to

-On Monday afternoon, the business was the site of a fire that brought mutual aid from multiple fire districts.
+On Monday afternoon, the business was the site of a that brought mutual aid from multiple fire districts.

 In fighting the fire, Minooka Fire Protection District Chief Al Yancy had to call the Illinois Environmental Protection Agency because the water to fight the fire potentially washed chemicals into the storm drain system.

 "Upon arrival, crews found a large pile of assorted materials burning that had flames exposed to a large industrial building," Yancy said in a written release.
 "The pile contained assorted products.
 Due to the size and conditions of the burning pile and the proximity and exposure to a structure, mutual aid was requested from neighboring towns."

 Since the village has no expertise in what materials the business has been dealing with, Duffy said the village also has contacted the IEPA.